How to Play Golf. A Step-by-Step Guide.

 The 19th hole: drinks and food.
 And then typically more drinks.
 I’m not actually a big drinker but I am a bit of a foodie and I love good company.
 This really is the time for getting to know everyone you just played with, or spending some additional time with them.

 Etiquette.
 There are so many different expectations to this sport depending on the role you’re in each round (winning, losing, 2 people, a tournament) but the gist of all golf course etiquette is respect.
 Show kindness to your co-players and the staff.
 Always be prepared to go when it’s your turn, and always be respectful when someone else is about to swing or putt!
+Looking to learn more about golf etiquette and expectations?
+Then, definitely take a look at this my course World of Golf - inside we cover all the rules are beginner needs to know in detail.
+And with everything happening in the world, I’m offering it at $100 off.
+Use code 100OFF at checkout.

 Conclusion: How to Play Golf.
 A Step-by-Step Guide.